Pipe and joint system for medical equipment manufacturers

 Based on a Japanese concept, 5S translates to “sort, straighten or set in order, shine or sweep, standardize, and sustain.”
 This tool—and lean in general—is far from being a new thing.
 But if you’re not currently using it in your operations, it’s worth looking into.

 5S principles have been used for the past several years at ZOLL Medical Corp. in Chelmsford, MA.
 Krush Patwari is a project manager there who has spent 15 years working with lean.
-Empowering people is his favorite aspect of lean; he explains, “The things I like the most about lean in general is the cultural aspect.”
+Empowering people is his favourite aspect of lean; he explains, “The things I like the most about lean in general is the cultural aspect.”
 “Everyone feels empowered to make changes.
 And there are many a-ha moments.
 People are happier to work in an organized space, rather than surrounded by chaos.”

 Medical device manufacturers have used many of the same justifications, postponing the widescale adoption of lean manufacturing.
 “Besides the typical excuse that ‘lean is for automotive manufacturers’ or ‘lean only works for Toyota,’ the most common reason against using lean concepts is work in a highly regulated environment,” says Sammy Obara, president of Honsha Associates, an alumni association of former Toyota Motor Corp. engineers and managers.